 CTRL AVE3: AVE3 controlled to medium county projection of total non-institutional population.

 The final projection of the total population for each racial/ethnic group in each county was based on our judgment regarding which technique was most likely to provide an accurate forecast of the future non-institutional population.
-In 63 counties, the final projection was based on CTRL AVE3; in Hardee County, it was based on CTRL AVE5; in Hendry County, it was based on the average of SHARE17, SHARE7, SHIFT AVE, and CONST%; in Monroe County, it was based on CTRL AVE7; and in Putnam County, it was based on the average of SHARE17 and CONST%.
+In 62 counties, the final projection was based on CTRL AVE3; in Hardee County, it was based on CTRL AVE5; in Hendry County, it was based on the average of SHARE18 and SHARE8; in Miami-Dade County, it was based on CTRL AVE7; in Monroe County, it was based on CTRL AVE5; and in Putnam County, it was based on the average of SHARE18 and CONST%.

 In counties with institutional adjustments, projections of the institutional population were based on institutional records and our judgment regarding future institutional growth.
 Projections of the racial/ethnic breakdown of the institutional population were made by applying the racial/ethnic distribution from the 2010 census to the projections of the total institutional population, which were adjusted to reflect changes in the racial/ethnic distribution of the non-institutional population over the projection horizon.